 New Jersey originated the name ‘Chosen Freeholder’

 New Jersey alone of all the United States has the distinction of retaining the title of “FREEHOLDER” to denote the elected members of the county governing bodies.
 This descriptive name, which commemorates the origin of home rule, is used by only 21 of the nation’s 3,047 counties.
-The Atlantic County Board of Freeholders continues this tradition.
 In other states, these county officials are known as commissioners, supervisors, probate judges, police jurors, councilors and a variety of other names.

 An old English term, a “freeholder” originally denoted a person who owned an estate of land over which he had complete control.
 After the Norman Conquest of 1066 A.D., British kings found it necessary under pressure to call together an assemblage of higher clergy, earls and barons of the nobility and later Knights of the Realm, to sit as advisors and to grant taxes for defense of the kingdom.
 By the 13th century, through battles against abuses by royal power and the growing influence of Burghesses and Freeman, the British Parliament was enlarged to include these Freeman who owned their land free and clear, who were called “Freeholders.”